n3okill/enfspatch/README.md

   * existFStatSync
   * existAccess
   * existAccessSync
--And will change the behaviour of:
+- And will change the behaviour of:
   * exists

 Usage